kiding/dan/README.md

 yarn run all
 ```

-The analyzer spawns a test process that has no privilege on a remote device.
-The process recursively scans through the D-Bus tree to acquire its structure; bus names, objects, interfaces, properties, methods, and signals.
-It tries to gather every property of every object, and to call every method of every interface for privilege evaluation.
-Finally, the data is gathered into the files for further analysis.
+Dan spawns a test process with no privilege on a remote device.
+The process recursively scans through its D-Bus tree to acquire its structure; bus names, objects, interfaces, properties, methods, and signals.
+The analyzer tries to gather every property of every object, and to call every method of every interface for privilege evaluation.
+Finally, the data is written into the files for further analysis.

 * `db.json`: A simple JSON database for the analyzer, containing the D-Bus tree structure
 * `properties.log`: A list of properties accessible from the test process